hwaien/hwaien.github.io/_posts/2023-04-12-dev-container-intro.md

 ### Disk Images

-Snapshotting devices as [disk images](https://en.wikipedia.org/wiki/Disk_image) is a time-honored computer management practice dating back to the 1960s.
+Snapshotting storage devices as [disk images](https://en.wikipedia.org/wiki/Disk_image) is a time-honored computer management practice dating back to the 1960s.
 Though mainly used to [back up](https://en.wikipedia.org/wiki/Backup) data and mitigate data loss events, disk images are also widely used to rapidly deploy identical configurations across computers.

 In the context of development environment setup: once a team member successfully creates a proper development environment, a system administrator can create a disk image of that system, and use [disk cloning](https://en.wikipedia.org/wiki/Disk_cloning) to rapidly recreate the same environment on other team members' machines.
 Not only does this approach speed up the setup process, it also eliminates the possibility of inconsistencies.